mihaivirlan/ansible/README.md

 - ansible-playbook when_multiple_complex.yml
 - ansible `linux` -a "sudo systemctl status httpd"

+#### Using Handlers
+- Handlers allow you to configure playbooks in a way that one task<br/> will only run if another task hs been running successfully

+- In order to run the handler, a `notify` statement is used from the main task to trigger the handler
+- Handlers tipically are used to restart services or reboot hosts
+- Handlers are executed after running all tasks in a play
+- Handlers will only run if a task has `changed` something,<br/>
+  so if an `ok` result instead of a `changed` result is reported, the handler will not run

+- If one of the tasks fails, the handler will not run, but this may be overwritten using `force_handlers: True`
+- One task may trigger more than one handler

 - touch /tmp/index.html
 - ansible-playbook handlers.yml
 - ansible `linux` -a "ls -l /var/www/html"
 - ansible `linux` -a "sudo rm /var/www/html/index.html"
 - ansible `linux` -a "ls -l /var/www/html"
 - ansible-playbook handlers.yml
+- Remove the file from destination: ansible `linux` -m file -a "path=/var/www/html/index.html state=absent"
+- ansible linux -a "ls -l /var/www/html"

+- Notice:<br/>
+  When you run the `add-hoc` command use the `=` notation, but in `playbooks (.yml files)`, use the `:` notation